givemepower8/Phaser3Practices/docs/COC.md

 ### Funneling

 Many troops have no preferred target so the actions are controlled by AI.
 Once a troop is dispatched, you cannot control where it goes explicitly but you can control the path by sending other troops to create the path.
-Otherwise, the troop will pick attacking target on their own, usually the closet building or enemy troops engaged, and get distracted easily.
+Otherwise, the troop will pick attacking target on their own according to their position, usually the closet building or enemy troops engaged, so they will get distracted easily.

-For example, without funneling, heros and pekkas will go around the outside of the base to destroy the closest non-defensing building while still under the attack of defensing building inside the wall.
+For example, without funneling, when heros and pekkas are the close to core, they will go outside of the compartment if emptied to break walls to destroy the closest non-defensing building while still under the attack of defensing building from nearby compartments.

 Funneling is to create the path so to guild the troop to go to the expected location by breaking walls and eliminating those distractions at the right timing.
 For example, wall breaker creates a funnel after breaking the first layer of the base.
 Bowlers, air troops can create funnels as they can destroy buildings massively.